tylerbenson/vyllage/README.md

 or

-To run development server with optimizations and mock api (Stopped using api server due to problems in protagonist)
+To run development server with optimizations
 ```
 cd assets
 npm install